Happy Hunting Grounds in the Arctic

 Note 1 — Victuals of a seventeenth-century whaling ship: anise, bacon, barley, beer, brandy, bread, butter, candles, cannon balls, chalk, (fat) cheese, cinnamon, clove, coffee, Edam cheese, figs, firewood, flour, gun powder, gun fire, hardtack, mace, matches, meat, mustard, nutmeg, pea, pepper, piping, plums, powdered sugar, raisins, rock candy, saw dust, sirup, sponges, stockfish, turf, twigs, vinegar, and wine.

-Note 2 – In the harbour of the former whaling town Harlingen a fountain has been placed in the water.
-It’s a sperm whale, a potvis.
+Note 2 — In the harbour of the former whaling town Harlingen a fountain has been placed in the water.
+It is a sperm whale, a potvis.
 Arch! we hear you say after reading this great blog post.
 Indeed, how could they blew this one?
-It’s all wrong!
+It is all wrong!
 The species hunted at from Harlingen was the less sexy North Atlantic right whale, or noordkaper in the local language.
 Never ever was it the sperm whale.
 The horror.

 The fountain has been developed by the artists Jennifer Allora (USA) and Guillermo Calzadilla (Cuba).
 Maybe they were inspired by the American whaling industry, or more than a bit blinded by their own national history.
 The fountain in Harlingen was part of the somewhat controversial Eleven Fountains project when the town of Leeuwarden was the Cultural Capital of Europe.
 Nevertheless, we do appreciate a decorative mammal-with-flippers-and-fins fountain in the harbour.

-Note 3 - Word on the street is that Frisians already sailed around the year 1000 to the Arctic seas, yes even to World's End.
+Note 3 — Word on the street is that Frisians already sailed around the year 1000 to the Arctic seas, yes even to World's End.
 Read our blog post Sailors escaped from Cyclops and saw World's End.
 Or even earlier that they roamed the northern seas as Vikings, to steal young women from the Faroes.
-Check our blog post Latið meg ei á Frísaland fordervast! to learn more.
+Check our blog post Latið meg ei á Frísaland fordervast!
+And the murder of a bishop to learn more.

-Note 4 - Other blog posts dealing with the common culture of the southern coast of the North Sea in the early modern period are: A Croaking Ode to the Haubarg by the Eiderstedter Nachtigall, Yet another wayward archipelago and Harbours, Hookers, Heroines and Women in Masquerade.
+Note 4 — Other blog posts dealing with the common culture of the southern coast of the North Sea in the early modern period are: A Croaking Ode to the Haubarg by the Eiderstedter Nachtigall, Yet Another Wayward Archipelago—the Wadden Sea and Harbours, Hookers, Heroines, and Women in Masquerade.

 Note 5 — For more blog posts about animals of the Frisia Coast Trail area, tap the tag 'animals'.